WizardRulez/wizardrulez.github.io/README.md

 For This Player You Just Need To Add Your Mp3 To Audio And Your Mp4 to Video

 I Made Extra Of The Thign You Need To Copy And Paste If You Want To Add More Of them.

+The Song's That I Provided Are From
+Artist:Neffex
+Songs: Fight Back, GrateFul, Best Of Me, Failure and Blow Up